-Patient forms, including Authorization to Release Confidential Health Information, are available for download here.
+New Patient forms, including Authorization to Release Confidential Health Information, are available for download here.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 This joint notice describes the practices of:

 The law protects the privacy of the health information we create and obtain in providing care and services to you.
 For example, your protected health information includes your symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information related to these services.
 Federal and state laws allow us to use and disclose your protected health information for purposes of treatment, payment, and health care operations.

 Bastyr is part of an organized health care arrangement including participants in OCHIN.
 A current list of OCHIN participants is available at www.ochin.org.
 As a business associate of Bastyr Center for Natural Health and Bastyr University of California, OCHIN supplies information technology and related services to Bastyr University and other OCHIN participants.
 OCHIN also engages in quality assessment and improvement activities on behalf of its participants.
 For example, OCHIN coordinates clinical review activities on behalf of participating organizations to establish best practice standards and access clinical benefits that may be derived from the use of electronic health record systems.
 OCHIN also helps participants work collaboratively to improve the management of internal and external patient referrals.